Doxa Drama F.C.: Crest

 The primary crest of the club was the clover.
 Each leaf of the clover was written a letter from the GSD (initially the words "Gymnastic Association of Drama").
 The crest changed in the 1950s after many fans' reactions, removing the preference for black clover and putting the black eagle in its position, which the team has today.

 Colours

 The colours of the club are black and white.
 The black clothing honors those Doxa Drama's footballers who were killed during the Greek-Bulgarian War.
 Doxa's Takis Loukanidis had said:

 I do not know who those footballers were, but we honored the lads, feeling great pride wearing the black!

+Rivalries

+Matches between Doxa Drama and Kavala draw significant interest, carrying the character of a local derby in a longstanding regional rivalry.